 Between using a credit repair service and making personal changes to how you manage your credit, you will be well on your way to improving your credit score.

 4. Stay patient.
-Fixing a bad credit score takes time.
+Fixing your credit score takes time.

 If your credit has taken a beating lately or your score isn’t quite where you think it can be, don’t get down on yourself.
-The good news is that you can improve your credit score.
+The good news is that fixing your credit score is still possible.

 The two biggest factors in your credit score are your payment history and credit utilization.